Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Conclusion

-The first contribution, $C_{\psi_0,\delta\psi}$, describing correlations between the single-mode condensate and the non-condensed fraction of the gas, is responsible for the development of the anti-correlation dip around $\mathbf{k^\prime}=-\mathbf{k}$, due to the holes left behind by the particles removed from the single mode condensate.
-For this higher dimensional system at $T=0$ temperature, the spatial extension of the condensate, $R_c$, takes over the role of thermal wave length $l_\phi$, determining the region of anti-correlations in a one-dimensional quasi-condensate \cite{Bouchoule2}, thus the momentum-space extension of the anti-correlation dip is set by $1/R_c$.
+The first contribution, $C^{(1)}$, describing correlations between the single-mode condensate and the non-condensed fraction of the gas, is responsible for the development of the anti-correlation dip around $\mathbf{k^\prime}=-\mathbf{k}$.
+This dip seems to originate from particle number preserving processes, coherently moving particle pairs between the single mode condensate and the non-condensed cloud.
+For our $d=2$ dimensional system at $T=0$ temperature, the spatial extension of the condensate, $R_c$, takes over the role of thermal wave length $l_\phi$, determining the region of anti-correlations in a one-dimensional quasi-condensate \cite{Bouchoule2}, thus the momentum-space extension of the anti-correlation dip is set by $1/R_c$.

-In addition to the anticorrelations between nearly opposite wave numbers, $\bk\approx -\bk'$, mentioned above, we found \emph{forward correlation} for particles of similar momenta, $\bk\approx \bk'$.
-The momentum space correlations between the single-mode condensate and the non-condensed fraction of the gas, $C_{\psi_0,\delta\psi}$, thus exhibit a characteristic \emph{p-wave} structure, and determine the full correlation function $C(\mathbf{k},\mathbf{k^\prime})$ in the region of small wave numbers $|\bk|,|\bk'|\sim 1/R_c$.
+In addition to the anticorrelations between nearly opposite wave numbers, $\bk\approx -\bk'$, mentioned above, $C^{(1)}$ also contains \emph{forward correlation} for particles of similar momenta, $\bk\approx \bk'$.
+The momentum space correlations between the single-mode condensate and the non-condensed fraction of the gas, $C^{(1)}$, thus exhibit a characteristic \emph{p-wave} structure, and dominate the full correlation function $C(\mathbf{k},\mathbf{k^\prime})$ in the region of small wave numbers $|\bk|,|\bk'|\sim 1/R_c$.

-The other part of the correlation function, $C_{\delta\psi,\delta\psi}$, stems from correlations within the non-condensed fraction of the gas.
-It decays slowly as $\sim 1/|\mathbf{k}|$ with a positive tail around the offdiagonal $\mathbf{k^\prime}\approx-\mathbf{k}$, similarly to the Bogoliubov result for homogeneous systems.
-This contribution exhibits a \emph{d-wave} symmetry with positive correlations both in the $\bk'\approx\bk$ and $\bk'\approx-\bk$ regimes, and dominates the full correlation function in the large wave number region $|\bk|,|\bk'|\gg 1/R_c$, where the short distance correlations at scale $\lambda\ll R_c$ are probed.
+The other part of the correlation function, $C^{(2)}$, stems from correlations within the non-condensed fraction of the gas.
+It decays slowly as $\sim 1/|\mathbf{k}|^2$ with a positive tail around the offdiagonal $\mathbf{k^\prime}\approx-\mathbf{k}$, similarly to the Bogoliubov result for homogeneous systems.
+This contribution exhibits a "$d$-wave"-like symmetry with positive correlations both in the $\bk'\approx\bk$ and $\bk'\approx-\bk$ regimes, and dominates the full correlation function in the region of large wave numbers, $|\bk|,|\bk'|\gg 1/R_c$, where short distance correlations at scales $\lambda\ll R_c$ are probed.